Create a Moodboard

 A mood board is a visual interpretation of what you want your brand visuals to be.
 They guide you in a direction, as well as your designer, to the mood and vibe you want your brand to be.
 Before I start any of my brand design projects I have my clients create a Pinterest board and pin images that makes them think of their brand when they see it.
 I request things from the type of typography they are drawn to, colors, clothing, patterns, decorations, interior design, scenery, etc. All of these tell their own stories and once compiled you can sit back and actually start to see similarities throughout the pictures.
 You will notice the colors that are shown throughout the board, you will notice the overall feel and aesthetics of what is displayed.
 Is there more white space with light, soft elegant colors or is it more vibrant colors with a bold feel?

-I then insert the images that I have saved by placing them above the rectangle I want them to be shown in.
+I then insert the images that I have saved by placing them directly above the layer/rectangle I want them to be shown in.

 I resize the image and create a clipping mask, which is super easy.
 The easiest way that I love is by making sure the image that you want to go into the rectangle is selected.
 Hold down the Alt button on your keyboard and hover over the two layers (so on the line that separates the layers) and a down arrow and a white box will appear.
 When you see the down arrow and the box click your mouse. **You can also select the image > Layer > Create Clipping Mask